You and Your CourseOpportunities

 This pathway has two stages:

 Level 1 is designed for the rural generalist training stage.
 A health professional at this stage is in their early career (0-3 years) and is usually co-located with a profession specific supervisor.
 A health professional at this stage should undertake the rural generalist program.
-This consists of 12 modules five of which are core non clinically based modules, a capstone module and 6 core clinically based modules across three focus areas.
+This consists of 12 modules five of which are compulsory non clinically based modules, a capstone module and 6 clinically based modules across three focus areas.
 Modules run for six weeks and require approximately 22 hours of work to complete the workplace focused tasks.

 This program is for you if you are working in a rural or remote health setting: